kyranth/client-server-app/README.md

 4. Docker was used to simply built the project.
 DO NOT use for testing purposes.

 ## Dependencies
-Standard C libraries
+- Standard C libraries
-Socket programming libraries for TCP and UDP communication [cJSON](https://github.com/DaveGamble/cJSON) library for parsing the config file
+- Socket programming libraries for TCP and UDP communication
+- [cJSON](https://github.com/DaveGamble/cJSON) by Dave Gamble library for parsing the JSON files

 # Limitations
 - Since the probing phase consists of UDP connections, it may lose a couple of packets.